pizzahackathon/PizzaCoin/README.md

 ## To execute Node.JS based lazy-web3-wrapper functions (for demonstrating how to interact the contract with web3 node.js backend)
 ```
-node web3-demo.js  // This script supports a connection to Ganache or local Geth node only
+node web3-demo.js  // This script supports a connection to Ganache or local Geth/Parity node only
 ```

 <br />